aras-p/ClangBuildAnalyzer/readme.md

 * Linux: Makefile for gcc (tested with 5.4), build with `make -f projects/make/Makefile`.

+### Limitations

+* Does not capture anything related to linking (or LTO, I guess) right now.
+* I haven't tried running it on _huge_ builds; largest I ran was several thousand compiler invocations; and the analysis step runs in about 10 seconds on that.
+I haven't tried on something ginormous like a Chrome build;
+  I expect some of my lazy code might not scale to that (I do have one `O(N^2)` place... yeah yeah, I know, shame on me).

 ### License

 License for the Clang Build Analyzer itself is [Unlicense](https://unlicense.org/), i.e. public domain.
 However, the source code